hdavis2100/Research-On-Balanced-Partitions/README.md

 # Research-On-Balanced-Partitions

-This repository contains a pdf of my thesis on balanced connected graph partitions.
+This repository contains a pdf of my research on balanced connected graph partitions.